cse110-sp25-group27/cse110-sp25-group27/docs/code_style.md

 # Frontend Code Style Guide (HTML + CSS)

 1. File Naming
-- Use kebab-case for all files.
+- Use kebab_case for all files.
-  - index.html, main.css, user-profile.html
+  - index.html, main.css, user_profile.html
 - Use lowercase for all element names and attributes.
 - Always close tags (even self-closing ones in XHTML-style projects).
 - Use semantic tags wherever possible: